-Use Final Grade Settings to customize how you calculate and display final grades to students and their parents.
+Use Final Grade Settings within Grade Setup to customize how you calculate and display final grades to students and their parents.
+This article describes the various option settings you can configure as a Course Administrator.

 To access Final Grade Settings, click Grade Setup from the left menu of your course.